You don’t get to operate at such an impressively high-level of business without a lot of hard work and meticulous operation.

 Naturally, you want to remove this warning.
 To do that, you need to remove these bad email addresses first and have a spotless email address list.

-The first step is to get a list of valid emails with a service such as Bouncer.
 With our tool, you can decrease your level of risk and completely eliminate the Omnivore warning.
 Just upload your lists to Bouncer, and it will show you invalid emails, spam trap emails, misspelled emails, and all other broken email types.

 But first, let’s find out why Omnivore is used in the first place.